SlimeKnights/TinkersConstruct/README.md

 	* ForgeModLoader-client-0.log (the FML log) from the root folder of the client

 ##Licenses
 Most code is public domain under [Creative Commons 0](http://creativecommons.org/publicdomain/zero/1.0/).
+The rework will be licensed under the [MIT License](https://tldrlegal.com/license/mit-license)

 Textures and binaries are licensed under [Creative Commons 3](http://creativecommons.org/licenses/by/3.0/).